Beyond Linear Probes: Dynamic Safety Monitoring for Language Models¶

 Loss & Training¶

-- First-order weights are initialized from a sklearn linear probe.
+- 1st-order weights are initialized from sklearn linear probes.

 Key Experimental Results¶